How to Divide Fractions

 Obviously, the next step is to find the product of the dividend and the inverse of the divisor.

-The resulting answer is not simplified yet because the numerator and denominator has a common divisor.
-Can you think of the common divisors of 12 (numerator) and 48 (denominator) ?
+The resulting answer is not simplified yet because the numerator and denominator have a common divisor.
+Can you think of the common divisors of 12 (numerator) and 48 (denominator)?

 - Divide the top and bottom by GCF = 12 to get the final answer.